worthpointlabs/terratest/README.md

 ### Timeouts and logging

-Go's package testing has a default timeout of 10 minutes, after which it forcibly kills your tests (even your cleanup code won't run!).
-It's not uncommon for infrastructure tests to take longer than 10 minutes, so you'll want to increase this timeout:
+Go's package testing has a default timeout of 10 minutes, after which it forcibly kills your tests—even your cleanup code won't run!.
+It's not uncommon for infrastructure tests to take longer than 10 minutes, so you'll almost always want to increase the timeout by using the `-timeout` option, which takes a `go` duration string (e.g `10m` for 10 minutes or `1h` for 1 hour):

 ```bash
 go test -timeout 30m